AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

         }
     ```

-    This code ensures we proper update the propositions and then retrieve the results using the functions described in step 5 and 6.
+    This code ensures you update the propositions and then retrieve the results using the functions described in steps 5 and 6.

 ## Validate using the app